m3tac0de/home-assistant-sofabaton-x1s/README.md

-# Sofabaton X1S – Home Assistant Custom Integration
+# Sofabaton X1/X1S – Home Assistant Custom Integration

-Control your Sofabaton **X1S** hub directly from Home Assistant using 100% local APIs.
+Control your Sofabaton **X1** or **X1S** hub directly from Home Assistant using 100% local APIs.

+**Compatibility note:** the X1 and X1S share the same local API surface.
+The integration is developed and tested primarily on the X1S, but X1 users should see identical behavior; please report any differences you encounter.

 This integration:

-1. connects to your *real* X1S hub (the physical one),
+1. connects to your *real* X1/X1S hub (the physical one),
 2. exposes a *virtual* hub so the official Sofabaton app can still connect (the Sofabaton hub allows a single client at a time only),
 3. enables any command to be sent directly from Home Assistant

-Because the Sofabaton X1S hub only allows **one client at a time**, the integration sits in the middle and lets HA “see” the hub while still allowing the official app to connect.
+Because the Sofabaton X1/X1S hub only allows **one client at a time**, the integration sits in the middle and lets HA “see” the hub while still allowing the official app to connect.
-So essentially: this integration is a proxy service for the Sofabaton X1S hub and Home Assistant is an internal client to that proxy.
+So essentially: this integration is a proxy service for the Sofabaton X1/X1S hub and Home Assistant is an internal client to that proxy.

 ---